cossacklabs/product-docs/acra/keys/operations/generation.md

 | AcraServer     | zone private key | `.acrakeys/DDDDDDDDQHpbUSOgYTzqCktp_zone` |
 | AcraTranslator | zone private key | `.acrakeys/DDDDDDDDQHpbUSOgYTzqCktp_zone` |

-With key store version 2 you can import and export zone keys too:
+With keystore version 2 you can import and export zone keys too:

 ```shell
 # On AcraServer or AcraTranslator